brown-ccv/react-volume-viewer/README.md

 ## ColorMaps

 The `ColorMaps` export is an object containing some default color maps that may be useful for your project.
-There is a grayscale, "natural", and rgb color map:
+There is a grayscale, natural, and rgb color map:

 <img alt="grayscale" src="./src/images/grayscale.png" height="10"/>
 <img alt="natural" src="./src/images/natural.png" height="10"/>